 Before you take a youngster on an actual turkey hunt, be sure you teach them safe gun handling.
 The perfect time to do this is at the range where you should take the hunter to shoot and to pattern their gun.
 Teach them the importance of patterning their gun while teaching the safety.
-It is crucial to teach every aspect of turkey hunting and the importance of each step before hitting the woods.
+It is crucial to teach every aspect of turkey hunting and the importance of each step before hitting the woods to hunt turkeys.

 During the turkey hunt, place the young hunter tightly by your side or inside your knees to help them align the shotgun on an incoming turkey.
 Before the hunt even starts discuss a signal for when to shoot.
 I like to just tell them when it is OK and to fire when ready.
-Tis is when the turkey is in range but I explain before the hunt to wait for a clear shot.
-You don’t want to be explaining for them to wait because there is another turkey too close or too much brush be sure they understand all this before you go to the woods.
+This is when the turkey is in range, but I explain before the hunt to wait for a clear shot.
+You don’t want to be explaining to them to wait because there is another turkey too close or too much brush, be sure they understand all this before you go to the woods.

 If the youngster does get a turkey, they will be thrilled.
 Admire the bird with them, smooth its feathers, feel its beard and spurs letting them know it is OK to do this it is a great accomplishment and take lots of photos.
 Let them see how proud you are of the job they did even if they missed.
 Explain to them that missing is just part of it and get after another bird like it’s no big deal.
-If you keep the kid up he will remember the hunt forever but if they get down on themselves for messing up they may never turkey hunt again so keep an upbeat attitude no matter what happens and you might have a hunting partner for life.
+If you keep the young turkey hunters spirits up he will remember the hunt forever, but if they get down on themselves for messing up they may never turkey hunt again so keep an upbeat attitude no matter what happens and you might have a turkey hunting partner for life.